Tokyo Skytree Your ultimate guide to breathtaking views

 • Camera: The view is spectacular, so don't forget your camera or smartphone.

-• Binoculars: If you want to spot details in the distance (alternatively, digital telescopes are available on site).
+• Binoculars: If you want to spot distant landmarks (there are also digital telescopes on-site).

 • Light jacket: It can be cooler on the observation decks than at ground level.

-• City map or app: To identify landmarks from above.
+• City map or app: To help identify landmarks from above.

 More Tips

-• Combine your visit: Link your Skytree visit with an exploration of the nearby traditional neighborhood Asakusa and the Sensoji Temple.
-More tips about traveling in Japan can be found in our travel section.
+• Combine your visit: Combine your Skytree visit with an exploration of the nearby traditional Asakusa district and Sensoji Temple.
+More tips for traveling in Japan can be found in our travel section.

-• Photo spots: For photos of the Skytree from outside, Sumida Park, Azumabashi Bridge or the Asahi Beer Building are good locations.
+• Photo spots: For exterior shots of the Skytree, good locations include Sumida Park, Azumabashi Bridge, or the Asahi Beer Building.

-• Check the weather: In bad weather or fog, the view is limited.
-Check the forecast before your visit.
+• Consider the weather: Visibility is limited during bad weather or fog.
+Check the forecast ahead of your visit.

-• Souvenirs: The best Skytree souvenirs can be found at the official SKYTREE SHOP on the 345m level and on the 5th floor of the tower.
-Alternatively, Japanese convenience stores also offer a good range of souvenirs.
+• Souvenirs: The best Skytree souvenirs are available in the official SKYTREE SHOP on the 345m level and on the 5th floor of the tower.
+Alternatively, Japanese convenience stores also offer a good selection of souvenirs.

 Personal Experiences and Recommendations

-My visit to Tokyo Skytree was definitely one of the highlights of my Japan trip.
-I chose to visit just before sunset, which I can highly recommend.
-The view in daylight was already impressive, but watching the city lights gradually come alive as the sun set was a magical experience.
+My visit to the Tokyo Skytree was definitely one of the highlights of my trip to Japan.
+I chose to go shortly before sunset, which I can only recommend.
+The view during daylight was already impressive, but watching the city slowly come alive with lights as the sun set was a magical experience.

-I purchased the combo ticket for both observation decks and found it was worth the extra charge.
-The Tembo Galleria, with its sloping corridor, offers a completely different perspective from the Tembo Deck.
-I was especially impressed by the glass floor at the 340m level – not for the faint-hearted, but definitely an experience!
+I bought the combo ticket for both observation decks and found that the extra cost was worth it.
+The Tembo Galleria, with its sloping corridor, offers a completely different perspective than the Tembo Deck.
+I was especially impressed by the glass floor on the 340m level—not for the faint-hearted, but definitely an experience!

-A tip from personal experience: Take your time for your visit.
-I planned for about three hours, which was enough to enjoy both observation decks and also spend some time in the Solamachi complex.
+A tip from personal experience: Take your time for the visit.
+I planned about three hours, which was enough to enjoy both observation decks and still spend some time in the Solamachi complex.
 If you want to visit all the attractions like the aquarium or planetarium, you should plan a whole day.

-As for food, there’s the Sky Restaurant 634 in Skytree itself, offering fine dining with a spectacular view.
+As for food, there is the Sky Restaurant 634 inside the Skytree itself, which offers gourmet cuisine with spectacular views.
 However, I opted for one of the many restaurants in the Solamachi complex after my visit.
-The 6th and 7th as well as 30th and 31st floors of Solamachi are entirely filled with restaurants offering a wide variety of Japanese culinary highlights and international dishes.
+The 6th and 7th floors, as well as the 30th and 31st floors of Solamachi, are filled with restaurants offering a wide selection of Japanese culinary highlights and international dishes.

-For photography enthusiasts: The digital telescopes on the observation decks not only provide information about visible landmarks, but also allow you to take photos and email them to yourself.
-A nice souvenir, even if the quality can’t match a good camera.
-If you’re looking for accommodation after your visit, check out the various options for accommodation in Japan.
+For photography enthusiasts: The digital telescopes on the observation decks not only provide information about visible landmarks, but also allow you to take photos and send them by email.
+A nice memory, even though the quality can’t compete with a good camera.
+If you’re looking for accommodation after your visit, check out the different options for staying in Japan.

-The Tokyo Skytree is more than just an observation tower – it’s a symbol of modern Japan and offers one of the most impressive panoramas in the world.
-The combination of architectural innovation, spectacular views, and a wide range of shopping and entertainment makes it an unmissable destination for any visitor to Tokyo.
+The Tokyo Skytree is more than just an observation tower—it’s a symbol of modern Japan and offers one of the world’s most impressive panoramas.
+The combination of architectural innovation, spectacular views, and a wealth of shopping and entertainment options makes it an essential destination for every Tokyo visitor.

-And don’t forget: the Skytree is not only a place to visit but also a landmark you can admire from many points in Tokyo.
-Its characteristic silhouette and nighttime illumination make it a fascinating photo motif that shapes Tokyo’s skyline.
+And don’t forget: The Skytree is not just a place to visit—it’s also a landmark you can admire from many points in Tokyo.
+Its distinctive silhouette and night-time illumination make it a fascinating photo subject that defines the Tokyo skyline.

 Sources: